For some of the key victories and milestones in the American Lung Association's efforts to reduce tobacco use, see our Tobacco Control Timeline

 - Missouri has the lowest cigarette tax in the country at 17 cents per pack.

-- Five states – Delaware, Maine, Oklahoma and Utah– are funding their tobacco control programs above or close to CDC-recommended levels (in Fiscal Year 2024).
+- Four states – Delaware, Maine, Oklahoma and Utah– are funding their tobacco control programs above or close to CDC-recommended levels (in Fiscal Year 2025).

-- 19 states – California, Colorado, Connecticut, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Missouri, North Dakota, Ohio, Oregon, Rhode Island, South Carolina, Texas, Virginia and Wisconsin– offer a comprehensive cessation benefit to tobacco users on standard Medicaid.
+- Twenty states – California, Colorado, Connecticut, Illinois, Indiana, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Minnesota, Missouri, Ohio, Oregon, Rhode Island, South Carolina, Texas, Vermont, Virginia and Wisconsin– offer a comprehensive cessation benefit to tobacco users on standard Medicaid.

 - In 2009, the American Lung Association played a key role in the passage of the Family Smoking Prevention and Tobacco Control Act, which gives the U.S. Food and Drug Administration authority over tobacco products.